Virginia Tech® home

 • Methane is odorless and lighter than air.

-• Methane is highly flammable and explosive when it accumulates in a space.
+• Methane is highly flammable and explosive when it accumulates at 5 - 15% of air at the the lower explosive limit (LEL) in a space.

 Manure can also be stored as a liquid in areas like this.
-Be sure that there is appropriate fencing and signage.
+Be sure that there is appropriate fencing to keep personnel and animals out of the pit, and signage to warn unauthorized personnel of the danger.

 Pic